OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore.DisplayManagement/README.md

 - Their original type, which is the property name of the placement rule, like 'TextField'.
 - `display-type` (Optional): The display type, like `Summary` and `Detail` for the most common ones.
 - `differentiator` (Optional): The differentiator which is used to distinguish shape types that are reused for multiple elements, like field names.
+- Custom match providers implementing `IPlacementParseMatchProvider`.

+For shapes that are built from a content item, you can filter by the following built in match providers:

+- `contentType` (Optional): An array of ContentTypes that content item from which the shape was built should match.
+- `contentPart` (Optional): An array of ContentParts that content item from which the shape was built should contain (With the option for matching one or all).

 Placement information consists of: